 Any labels that feature a bucket filled with water and includes two dots or 40˚ require a warm wash at 40˚C.

-Fabrics that have been made using synthetic materials are commonly derived from plastic, which means that washing items on a high temperature can risk melting the fibres.
+Fabrics that have been made using synthetic materials are commonly derived from plastic, which means that washing items at a high temperature can risk melting the fibres.
 A lower temperature will be required to protect garments from irreparable damage.
 You can spot a synthetic item through a symbol that features a water-filled bucket with one line drawn underneath.
-More information on how to wash synthetics can be found on the Persil website.
+More information on how to wash synthetics can be found on Sew Dynamic Fabrics.

 The gentle wash cycle symbol is incredibly similar to synthetic wash, but instead, there will be two lines underneath the bucket.
 A gentle wash cycle is for delicate items such as those made using wool.
 They require a short, cold wash with slow tumbling and spinning.